fleetdm/fleet/articles/windows-mdm-setup.md

 In order to connect Fleet to Azure AD, the IT admin (you) needs a Microsoft Enterprise Mobility + Security E3 license.

-Each end user who automatically enrolls, needs a Microsoft Intune license.
+Each end user who automatically enrolls needs a Microsoft Intune license.

 ### Step 1: buy Microsoft licenses